 Confidence to Argue

 The University of Oxford is world-famous for academic excellence.
-We pick the best and brightest students purely on their academic merit and passion for their chosen course.
-So it is no surprise that we feel passionately about the importance of education.
-We believe that it’s important for you to be well informed about the opportunities you have and the choices you make – after all, they have an impact on the rest of your life.
+We pick our students purely on their academic merit and intellectual curiosity, so it is no surprise that we feel passionately about the importance of education.
+We believe that it is important for you to be well informed about the opportunities you have and the choices you make – after all, they have an impact on the rest of your life.

-That is why access staff across the university work to offer events and projects for the local region, and nationally, to raise aspirations, attainment and support participants whatever their educational choice.
+That is why access staff across the university work to offer events and projects for the local region and nationally, to raise expectations and attainment, and to support participants wherever they eventually decide to apply.

-Oxford runs thousands of free events and programmes every year for potential applicants, and spends around £8 million a year supporting its students.
-About 1 in 4 UK/EU Oxford undergraduates currently receives a bursary to support them as independent learners.
+Oxford runs thousands of free events and programmes every year for potential applicants, and spends around £8 million a year providing financial support to its students.
+About one in four UK Oxford undergraduates currently receives an annual non-repayable bursary.

-Alternatively every Oxford college is ‘linked’ to a particular region of the UK.
+Every Oxford college is linked to a particular region of the UK.
 The link college will know their region particularly well and already have contact with schools and students in the area.

 A full list of link college contacts is available online.
-Study Higher schools can get in contact with your region’s link college directly using the links below.
+Study Higher schools can get in contact with their region’s link college directly using the links below.